DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 Each step supports downstream analysis for high-quality Fungal isolates.

 ---
+## Implementation

+This project was implemented as a modular command-line pipeline for fungal ITS identification based on Nanopore amplicon data.
+The pipeline is divided into clearly structured components that can be executed separately or in sequence.
+Each component includes scripts, required tools, and input/output folders per sample.

+The full workflow consists of the following main parts:

+- **Preprocessing**: Raw FASTQ reads are filtered and assessed for quality.
+- **Sub-Workflow 1: Mapping & Specificity**: Filtered reads are aligned to fungal reference genomes using Minimap2.
+Samtools and Bedtools are used to extract mapped regions and validate primer specificity.
+- **Sub-Workflow 2: GermGenie**: A direct taxonomic classification of reads is performed using GermGenie and the EMU classifier.
+- **Sub-Workflow 3: Consensus-Based/Convertfasta-based Identification**: Consensus sequences are generated using Flye and wf-amplicon in both de novo and variant calling modes.
+Additionally, FASTQ reads from the clinical isolates are converted to FASTA for direct ITSx processing and BLAST-based species identification.

+---

 ## Materials
 The following software tools, platforms, and databases were used to build and run the fungal ITS identification pipeline: